cmertes/sample_code/README.md

 # sample_code
-Code samples from past projects
+Code samples from current and past projects